MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 For example, if the range start value is omitted, then the inferred start value
 - is zero if no step is specified or the specified step is positive, and
-- is assumed to be the length of sliced array minus one if the specified step is negative.
+- is the length of sliced array minus one if the specified step is negative.

 If the range end value is omitted, then the intended end value